Magisterium: Era of Charlemagne

 As part of the flourishing of culture and renewal under his reign, the Emperor Charlemagne commissioned one of the first major church-wide studies of the patristic era.
 This "golden age" or Carolingian Renaissance greatly influenced the identity of the Church.
 New texts were being discovered and disseminated at rapid pace in the late 700s and early 800s and patristic authorship became important for establishing a text's authority in Catholic theology.
 Unfortunately also at this time, a series of power struggles emerged between diocesan bishops and their metropolitans.
-As part of this struggle, a series of elaborate forgeries were produced, capitalizing on the cultural renaissance of the time and eagerness to discover new texts.
-The Pseudo-Isidorian Decretals asserted Roman papal power to depose and appoint bishops for the first time by deriving this power from forgeries of texts of the fathers of early church, interlaced with texts already known to be legitimate.
-These decretals had an enormous influence on concentrating the teaching power of the pope, and were not uncovered as forgeries until the 1500s or universally acknowledged to be forgeries until the 1800s.
+As part of this struggle, a series of elaborate forgeries were produced, the counterfeiters seeking to take advantage of the cultural renaissance of the time and eagerness to discover 'new texts'.
+The Pseudo-Isidorian Decretals asserted Roman papal power to depose and appoint bishops for the first time by deriving this power from forgeries of texts purporting to be from the fathers of the early church, interlaced with texts already known to be legitimate.
+These decretals had an enormous influence on concentrating the teaching authority and power of the pope; but they were not uncovered as forgeries until the 1500s, and nor were they universally acknowledged to be forgeries until the 1800s.